elyassae5/yamie-chatbot2/README.md

 ## License

-Internal use only - Yamie PastaBar
+Internal use only - Yamie Pastabar